The ultimate guide to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Orlando (updated for 2025)

 Ronto Roasters

-Situated next to the street market, Ronto Roasters serves a variety of pita wraps, cocktails, and snacks.
-Reservations are not required and mobile order is available.
+Situated inside the street market, Ronto Roasters serves a variety of pita wraps, cocktails, and snacks.
+My favorite Galaxy’s Edge menu item is found here – the Ronto Wrap.
+The wrap combines sausage, sliced pork, a peppercorn sauce, and slaw inside a pita for a filling meal.
+Reservations are not required and mobile ordering is available.
+Just know that Ronto Roasters

 Docking Bay 7 Food and Cargo